farhanareekode/django/README.md

 **SIMPLE HOSPITAL MANAGEMENT SYSTEM**
   This a simple hospital management project. in this project created six pages.
-  1. `The home page`- is created for just hospital advertisement and events announcement.
+  1. `The home page` is created for just hospital advertisement and events announcement.
-  2)The about page: only for history of hospital and new achivements.
+  2. `The about page' only for history of hospital and new achivements.
-  3)The booking page: patients can make appoiments it can store in database.
+  3. `The booking page` patients can make appoiments it can store in database.
-  4)The doctors page: the admin can add doctors and remove doctors it can view in doctors page.
+  4. `The doctors page` the admin can add doctors and remove doctors it can view in doctors page.
-  5)The departments page: the admin can add departments and remove doctors it can view in departments page.
+  5. `The departments page` the admin can add departments and remove doctors it can view in departments page.
-  6)The contact us page: the users can contact with administator and submit their opinions.
+  6. `The contact us page` the users can contact with administator and submit their opinions.

-##Sample screen shorts
+`Sample screen shorts`

 **Home page**
 ![home page](screen_shorts/home_page.png)